Melanie HO is the Head of the Professional and Enterprise Disputes Practice and a Partner in the International Arbitration Practice.

 • An oil and gas company in a transboundary dispute involving concurrent court proceedings in Singapore and arbitration in the UK.
 This was a contractual dispute involving an oil cargo with a market value of over US$30 million.
 The other party claimed a sum of over US$1.5 million in respect of the cargo.

-• The SMC in disciplinary proceedings against a well-known Singaporean oncologist for medical negligence; the SMC in the prosecution of a prominent surgeon in Singapore, both at the High Court and on appeal to the Court of Three Judges.
+• The Singapore Medical Council ("SMC") in disciplinary proceedings against a well-known Singaporean oncologist for medical negligence; the SMC in the prosecution of a prominent surgeon in Singapore, both at the High Court and on appeal to the Court of Three Judges.
 The Ministry of Health had referred a complaint of overcharging and false representation to the SMC for the services the surgeon and other doctors provided to a patient.
 The surgeon was suspended from practice for three years, fined S$10,000 and was censured.

 • A Central Narcotics Bureau senior officer on all corruption charges brought against him for allegedly accepting sexual favours in exchange for furthering the business interests of two IT companies.
 A full acquittal on all charges was obtained.